katyukha/odoo-rpc-client/README.rst

 **XML-RPC** or **JSON-RPC** behind.

-***Note***: documentation now is "Work in Progress" state, so here is documentation from openerp_proxy project. in most cases it compatible, except extensions, which are not in this project.
+***Note***: documentation now is "Work in Progress" state, so here is documentation from *openerp_proxy* project.
+In most cases it is compatible, except extensions, which are not part of this project.
+Thats why there are a lot of links to *openerp_proxy* documentation.